-- Allow the engine oil to drain completely. - Thoroughly clean the parts and the sealing surface.
+Thoroughly clean the parts and the sealing surface.

-- Lay the motorcycle on its right side and fill the oil filter housing approx. 1⁄4 full with engine oil. - Place the oil filter into the oil filter housing. - Oil the O-ring of the oil filter cover and mount it together with oil filter cover 7. - Mount and tighten the screws.
+- Lay the motorcycle on its side and fill the oil filter housing to about 1⁄2 full with engine oil. - Insert the new oil filter into the oil filter housing. - Oil the O-ring of the oil filter cover and mount it together with oil filter cover 7. - Mount and tighten the screws.